-Recent figures suggest that up to 500,000 workers suffer RSI every year, and more than five million working days were lost in sick leave as a result of the condition.
+In 2017, around 8.9 million working days were lost in sick leave as a result of work-related musculoskeletal disorders - of which RSI is one.
 We know the pain from Repetitive Strain Injury can be constant and really hit your quality of life.
-Which is why we do what we do; trying to make those kinds of problems that little bit more manageable thanks to compensation.
+And that's why we are here, trying to make those kinds of problems that little bit more manageable, thanks to compensation.

 What is Repetitive Strain Injury (RSI)?